 Hey.
 My name is Amberley.
 I am a senior frontend engineer with over ten years of experience building for the web.
 My main interest and focus in the discipline of frontend engineering is to make the web more accessible.
 My happy place is collaborating with kind, compassionate folks in building things that have a positive impact on peoples’ lives.

 People and organizations I regularly support.

-- Marbridge, a non-profit residential community in Austin, TX supporting adults with cognitive disabilities.
+- Marbridge, a non-profit residential community in Austin, TX supporting adults with intellectual and developmental disabilities.

 - The Arc of the Capital Area, a nonprofit organization committed to empowering Central Texans with intellectual and developmental disabilities and their families through compassionate case management and innovative programs.

 - Open Austin, volunteer citizen brigade advocating for open government, open data, and civic application development.

 - The Marshall Project, non-profit journalism about criminal justice.